tasosxak/nectar-lang/README.md

   return 0
 }
 ```
-With the above way you can declare a function in your program.Instead method declaration, the declaration of function starts with the keyword `func`.
+With the above way you can declare a function in your program.Instead of method declaration, the declaration of function starts with the keyword `func`.

 * **Variable Declaration**:
 ```javascript